nextthingco/docs/Gadget-docs/source/includes/_build.md

 ![GR8](images/localBuild.png)

 That's it!
-You've successfully built a
+You've successfully built an image.
+From here you can share it through Docker Hub or deploy it to hardware and develop the application further.

+## Share Image

+### 1. Create Repo

+For this process you will need a [Docker Hub](https://hub.docker.com/) repository to push and pull your built images to.

+Popular git repositories such as GitLab and GitHub have their own container repos and ways of working with Docker.
+If that is what you prefer you will need to push images according to their documentation.

-### 6. Login
+### 2. Login

 Log into the repository account you created.
 Enter your username and password when prompted.